danielpmorton/pyastrobee/readme.md

 ## Status
 ### TODOs:
+- [ ] Understand which joint indices on the astrobee correspond to which locations (and which are fixed / not usable)
+- [ ] Figure out a way to move the astrobee in space (not via controlling a joint)
+- [ ] Write a script to move different joints back and forth and show which index it is
+- [ ] Get the inertial properties for the base link updated
+- [ ] Get a feel for how pybullet controls robot links.
+Write helper functions to control joints
 - [ ] Rename the new meshes folder to iss_meshes?
 - [ ] Completely remove the astrobee_media submodule and any reference to it?
 - [ ] Check if pyenv messes with the nasa ROS commands like the conda env did